huzhengkui/westpool/docs/source/filters.rst

 `blockObservable <https://github.com/web3j/web3j/blob/master/core/src/main/java/org/web3j/protocol/rx/JsonRpc2_0Rx.java>`_ is
 itself composed of a number of separate JSON-RPC calls::

-   public Observable<EthBlock> blockObservable(
+   public Observable<okcBlock> blockObservable(
            boolean fullTransactionObjects, long pollingInterval) {
-       return this.ethBlockHashObservable(pollingInterval)
+       return this.okcBlockHashObservable(pollingInterval)
                .flatMap(blockHash ->
-                       web3j.ethGetBlockByHash(blockHash, fullTransactionObjects).observable());
+                       web3j.okcGetBlockByHash(blockHash, fullTransactionObjects).observable());
    }

 Here we first create an observable that provides notifications of the block hash of each newly created block.
-We then use *flatMap* to invoke a call to *ethGetBlockByHash* to obtain the full block details which is what is passed to the subscriber of the observable.
+We then use *flatMap* to invoke a call to *okcGetBlockByHash* to obtain the full block details which is what is passed to the subscriber of the observable.